 One significant difference between a bear market and a market correction is how much prices fall.
 Bear markets occur when share prices drop by 20% or more, whereas corrections typically involve price drops of about 10%.

 Furthermore, market corrections typically last less than two months, whereas the average bear market lasts two months or longer.

 Examples of bear markets in Australia

-But the COVID-19-induced bear market of 2020 isn’t the only (or the sharpest) sell-off that the Australian share market has experienced.
+But these aren't the only (or the sharpest) sell-offs the Australian share market has experienced.

-The global financial crisis (GFC), sparked by a cratering housing market and credit crunch in the US, saw the All Ords fall 55% over 14 months, from its peak in November 2007 to its bottom in early March of 2009.
+The global financial crisis (GFC), sparked by a cratering housing market and credit crunch in US financial markets, saw the All Ords fall by 55% over 14 months, from its peak in November 2007 to its market bottom in early March 2009.

-Other examples include the 1929 Great Depression, and the bear market that followed the dot-com bubble collapse in the 2000s, which saw the All Ords lose 21% of its value between March 2002 and March 2003.
+Other examples include the Wall Street Crash of 1929, which sparked the Great Depression, and the bear market that followed the dot-com bubble collapse in the 2000s, which saw the All Ords lose 21% of its value between March 2002 and March 2003.

 Investing during a bear market requires a different strategy than in a bull market.
 The key lies in recognising that a bear market, while challenging, can also present unique investment opportunities.

 During a bear market, it's essential to focus on high-quality assets.
 Look for companies with strong balance sheets, good cash flow, and solid business models likely to withstand economic downturns.
 These companies are often undervalued during bear markets, offering the potential for significant returns once the market recovers.

 Bear markets can also be an ideal time to practice dollar-cost averaging – investing a fixed amount of money at regular intervals, regardless of the market's ups and downs.
 This approach may allow you to buy more shares when prices are low, potentially reducing the average cost per share over time.